 Salsa Mia hosts Salsa Nights Wednesdays & Fridays 8:30 pm at Mango's Tropical Cafe with classes, live music and dancing all night.

-dance lessons provided.
-We're in front of the line
+our dance lessons provided.
+We're in front of the line and I

-and I survey the situation: lots of couples of all ages, a
+survey the situation: lots of couples of all ages, a relatively

-relatively balanced mix of whites and Latinas.
-Alright, I'm on a
+balanced mix of whites and Latinas.
+Alright, I'm on a level

 "There are five levels that Salsa